Food Science Technology

 Geographic Diversity

-Food Science Tech appeals to people across the globe.
-About 30.0% of those with this major are international students.
+Students from other countries are interested in Food Science Tech, too.
+About 33.3% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - China